cnanders/matlab-instrument-control/README.md

 ### Application
 `examples/app/*` is an application that builds a UI for a made-up instrument.
 The made-up instrument has two motorized stages (x, and y), an internal text setting, and a binary switch.
 It is assumed that the vendor provided a device API that lets MATLAB talk to the instrument from the command line.
 Our job is to build a UI.

 This example demonstrates how to hook up an arbitrary vendor-provided API to `mic.ui.device.*` UI controls.
-This process involves building “translators“ that translate the vendor-provided API into the `mic.interface.device.*` interfaces that the UI controls are expecting.
+This process involves building “translators“ that translate the vendor-provided API into the `mic.interface.device.*` interfaces that the UI controls require.
 It also demonstrates how consume data from the UI controls using their internal API.

 <a name="control-local-variables"></a>
 # Controlling Local Variables Instead of Hardware

 The only requirement of the `device` provided to `mic.ui.device.*` UI controls is that it implements `mic.interface.device.*`. *How* it implents that interface is entirely up to you.
 If you want to implement a `device` to set and get local data that a MATLAB application can consume, go for it.
-In fact, the work is already done for you!
-This is precisely what happens when `mic.ui.device.*` UI controls are in “virtual” mode.
+In fact, the work is already done for you as this is precisely what happens when `mic.ui.device.*` UI controls are in “virtual” mode.
 See `examples/app` for a working code example that consumes user-controled local data with a MATLAB application.

+# Why MATLAB?

+MATLAB is ubiquitous in science.

 # Why Not Guide and MATLAB App Designer?